 Editor's message: Hybrid working, which is sometimes referred to as "blended working", is a form of flexible working that allows employees to split their time between attending the workplace and working remotely (typically from home).

 The hybrid working model provides employers with a valuable way to make their workforce more agile while also improving employees' work-life balance.
-However, the introduction of hybrid working is not without its challenges.
-It is important for employers to:

 Stephen Simpson, principal employment law editor

 HR and legal information and guidance relating to hybrid working.